-The Company has a Joint Venture Company Jyoti Sohar Switchgear LLC Sultanate ofOman and holds 49% of the total shareholding.
+The Company has a Joint Venture Company viz.
+Jyoti Sohar Switchgear LLC Sultanate ofOman and holds 49% of the total shareholding.

 WHISTLE BLOWER & VIGIL MECHANISM

-The Company has established a "Whistle Blower and Vigil Mechanism Policy" forDirectors and employees to report the genuine concerns.
-The provisions of this policy arein line with the provisions of Section 177(9) of the Companies Act 2013and also as per the Regulation 22 read with Regulation 4(d) (iv) of the Securities andExchange Board of India (Listing Obligations and Disclosure Requirements) Regulations2015.
+The Company has established a "Whistle Blower and Vigil Mechanism Policy" forDirectors Employees and Stakeholders to report the genuine concerns.
+The provisions ofthis policy are in line with the provisions of Section 177(9) of the Companies Act 2013and also as per the Regulation 22 read with Regulation 4(d) (iv) of the Securities andExchange Board of India (Listing Obligations and Disclosure Requirements) Regulations2015.
 Policy is available on the website of the Company at the web-linkhttp://www.jyoti.com/pdf/whistle_blower_and_vigil_mechanism_policy.pdf

 NOMINATION AND REMUNERATION POLICY

-A Nomination and Remuneration Policy has been formulated pursuant to the provisions ofSection 178 and other applicable provisions of the Companies Act 2013 and Rules theretostating therein the Companys policy on appointment and remuneration of Directors and KeyManagerial Personnel.
+A Nomination and Remuneration Policy has been formulated pursuant to the provisions ofSection 178 and other applicable provisions of the Companies Act 2013 and Rules theretostating therein the Company's policy on appointment and remuneration of Directors and KeyManagerial Personnel.
 The said Policy may be referred to at the Company's official websiteat the web-link http://www.jyoti.com/pdf/nomination_and_remuneration_policy_n_evaluation_criteria.pdf

-Pursuant to the requirement of Clause 49 of the Listing Agreement the Company hasconstituted a Risk Management Committee.
-The details of Committee and its terms of reference are set out in theCorporate Governance Report forming part of the Board's Report.
+The details of the Risk Management and its terms of reference are set out in theCorporate Governance Report forming part of the Board's Report.

-- Attendance and participation in the Meetings and timely inputs on the minutes of themeetings
+- Attendance and participation in the meetings and timely inputs on the minutes of themeetings

 - Adherence to ethical standards & code of conduct of Company and disclosure of nonindependence as and when it exists and disclosure of interest